Success: Depression and

 social worker developed fatigue and severe depression after the birth of

-her baby in 2005.
+her baby.
 Nobody would pay attention to her and she felt abandoned by

 the medical profession.
 It was so bad, that she and her family had to move in